Vectorized Online POMDP Planning: INTRODUCTION

 To the best of our knowledge, \solverAbbr is the first fully vectorized online POMDP solver.
-Experimental results on three POMDP benchmark problems indicate that \solverAbbr is at least $20\times$ more efficient in computing a near-optimal policy compared to the current state-of-the-art parallel online solver, HyP-DESPOT~\cite{Pai21HyPdespot}, for problems with large state, action, and observation spaces -- for some benchmark, \solverAbbr is more than $100\times$ faster than HyP-DESPOT. \solverAbbr will be released as open source software.
+Experimental results on three POMDP benchmark problems indicate that \solverAbbr is at least $20\times$ more efficient in computing near-optimal policies compared to the current state-of-the-art parallel online solver, HyP-DESPOT~\cite{Pai21HyPdespot}, for problems with large state, action, and observation spaces; for some benchmarks, \solverAbbr is more than $100\times$ faster than HyP-DESPOT. \solverAbbr is open source and available at \url{https://github.com/RDLLab/VOPP}.